gyrovorbis/tiny3dengine/README.md

 For years, Tiny3D engine was just an incredibly impressive ROM circulating around without any source code, with The Rockin'-B seemingly disappearing from the homebrew scene and his website.
 In 2023, I was finally able to contact him, and he has graciously supplied the VMU development scene with his original source tree, including source code, documentation, binaries, and a rigorous history of his work.
 I have uploaded it here so that it may be preserved and can benefit other VMU developers in the future.

 ## Building
-The project was originally being assembled with Marcus Comstedt's <a href="https://pkgsrc.se/devel/aslc86k">aslc86k</a> assembler; however, it is extremely old, is no longer being maintained, and only supports Windows.
-Efforts are under way to port the codebase to the newer, <a href="https://github.com/wtetzner/waterbear">Waterbear</a> assembler, which is fully cross-platform.
+The project has been migrated away from buildilng with Marcus Comstedt's original <a href="https://pkgsrc.se/devel/aslc86k">aslc86k</a> assembler and to the newer, <a href="https://github.com/wtetzner/waterbear">Waterbear</a> assembler, which is fully cross-platform and has several additional features.

+To build, simply cd into the cloned directory, then run:

+    $ waterbear assemble src/3d.s -o Tiny3D.vms

 ## References
 Within the <a href="https://github.com/gyrovorbis/tiny3dengine/tree/master/doc">doc</a> folder lies a wealth of useful information, used during the development of the engine.
 These include varoius presentations and PDFs on the math routines and integer algorithms.